OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/printing.md

 # Printing with OpenSilver

 ## Introduction
-C#/XAML for HTML5 provides a "PrintManager" class that lets you print from within your app.
+OpenSilver provides a "PrintManager" class that lets you print from within your app.

 You can print either the whole window or a specific UI Element of your app.